About the Study

 This word is used so often without a definition because we assume that we all know what we’re talking about.
 Sometimes a short, vague definition is attached, but that simply doesn’t do justice to the centrality and vitality of this little word.
 In a twist of irony, like so many other important words or ideas that become commonplace in a culture, we actually don’t have a precise grasp on what grace is anymore.
 Is it a spiritual substance that God pours out, like invisible pixie dust?
 You may have heard someone say, “it was by God’s grace that X happened.”
 In other words, some situation resolved or worked out in the end.
 But does that mean grace is just when good things happen?
 Is grace simply a catch-all term for any and every blessing from God?
 Or is grace only about going to heaven when you die?

 The first step in this study will be to define grace.
-Many books have been written about what the Biblical writers mean by the term grace; and many debates and discussions will continue over how we should think about this word.
+Much has been written and said concerning what the biblical writers mean by the term grace.
+As will be seen in the footnotes, we’ll attempt to draw on various resources God has given to His church.
+But this series is not exhaustive in its scope, nor definitive in its conclusions.
+The modest aims of this series are to explore the Scriptures, offer basic interpretations, and provide some level of nuance so that you are better equipped to grapple with the tougher questions.
 If salvation is by grace, then why should we pursue good works?
 How do works and grace fit together?
-After defining grace from Scripture, we’ll need to apply this understanding to three primary distortions of biblical grace that have plagued Christians through church history.
+Is there grace for everyone?
+After defining grace from Scripture, we’ll need to apply this understanding to two primary distortions of biblical grace that have plagued Christians throughout church history.
+Some key theological terms will be underlined, but the definitions given will be brief.
+I hope you are encouraged and built up by God through this series.

 I hope you enjoy and grow in the Lord from your time in this study!